 - Patithin Phetmeuangphuan

-is a volunteer project assistant for Reading Elephant Laos.
+is a part time project assistant for Reading Elephant Laos.
 He comes from the village of Nontae in the province of Vientiane, and completed a teaching degree at the English Department at the National University of Laos.
 Currently a journalist, Patithin works in Vientiane.
 He maintains contacts with partners and supporters and represents Reading Elephant Laos at events in the capital city.
+In addition, she works part-time in the planning and evaluation of project activities.
 During his stays in Bokeo, he supports the project in the reading room, or as an educator at the book festivals.

 Voluntary work of foreign visitors

 First of all: Reading Elephant Laos is not looking for free employees!
 The project team offers dedicated and motivated people the opportunity to spend more time at the project to learn more about the lives of young people and the educational situation.
 In particular, they can help students improve their English language skills through direct conversation, educational games or small lessons, and support the work of our mobile children’s library.
 Sometimes there is the opportunity to accompany the team at book festivals in remote village primary schools.
 At the same time, they can inform other visitors about the project if necessary.
 So volunteering is an enrichment for both sides.

 Children and young people are at risk in many countries around the world.
 In developing countries they often constitute the majority of the population.
 Poverty or unstable governance structures increase their risk of disadvantage and discrimination and limit their ability to exercise their fundamental rights.
 Reading Elephant Laos and its supporters are intent on strengthening children’s rights, thus enabling them to participate in education and protecting them from potential dangers.